slawekradzyminski/ai-agent/README.md

 ## Features

+- Autonomous tool selection and execution based on context
+- Advanced memory system with proper conversation and tool output storage
 - Chat interaction using OpenAI's language models
 - Web search using DuckDuckGo
 - HTTP requests to fetch web content